joshdplo/cubesdirect-vanilla/README.md

 - ~~check that req.id is added/accessible to newly-registered users~~
 - ~~if a new account is registered, req.user.id is not available in the req.user object =/~~
 - ~~make user data available to locals with checkAuth middleware (or new middleware if needed)~~
-- change repo name & folder names to "cubedirect"
+- change repo name & folder names to "cubesdirect"
-- investigate better way to cache (and break cache for) category names as menu links
+- fix jwt invalid signature error in authMiddleware (both in getUser and in checkAuth, is in authController as well!!)
+- investigate calls happening twice (ie. getUser middleware called twice even on index page)
+- create caching strategy
+  - categories = in-memory cache
+  - products = cache all but 'stock' (any others?) + event-based caching
 - set up email functionality `ongoing`
   - verify ("welcome to cubesdirect")
   - password reset